jasonmacduffie/isles-of-maga/breach.md

 Minimum Arcane skill: 3

+Mana cost: 2

 This spell will not work on an intelligent, sentient being.
 When the target dies, roll Reason+Arcane vs. the target's static Energy score.
 If the result is at least 4, the target's soul may be captured in a gem large enough to contain it.

+### Elemental Damage (various)

+Minimum Arcane skill: 2

+Mana cost: 1

+This describes a family of spells, each of which may be cast independently.
+Choose one of each group:

+- Group 1: Fire, Ice, Lightning
+- Group 2: Spray, Missile

+For example, Ice Missile is its own spell.
+Spray spells deal close range damage in a spread-out area, and missile spells attack distant enemies.

+Deal Reason+Arcane vs. Health+Defense damage to a target enemy.
+Apply elemental bonuses or penalties to both sides if relevant.

+### Magic Missile

+Minimum Arcane skill: 2

+Deal Reason+Arcane vs. Health+Defense damage to a target enemy.